1C0D/obsidian-editor-full-screen/README.md

 # Editor Full Screen

-Ideal for presentations
+Ideal for presentations or to have a better perspective to work

-Full screen mode: only the file content is shown (hotkey suggestion: ctrl+alt+f) Zen mode: the navigation bar still appears (hotkey suggestion: alt+f)
+Full screen mode: only the file content is shown. by default the status bar is hidden (see settings)

-limitations: the context menu can't be used.
-If you split or reduce a window in you OS, it will go full screen anyway, not the window size.
+Zen Mode: the navigation bar is still visible. quite like in VSC

+It fits to the window content.
+So you can split, resize your OS window it will fit in